junxit/us-congress-bills-113/metadata.md

 - 2014-05-09 — The House resolved into Committee of the Whole House on the state of the Union for further consideration.
 - 2014-05-09 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 10.
 - 2014-05-09 — UNFINISHED BUSINESS - The Chair announced that, pursuant to clause 6 of Rule XVIII, the unfinished business was the question of adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2014-05-12 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.